QuChunhe/study/Linux.md

 This defines utilization in terms of capacity instead of time.
 It implies that a disk at 100% utilization cannot accept any more work.
 With the time-based definition, 100% utilization only means it is busy
 100% of the time.
 100% busy does not mean 100% capacity.

+Saturation begins to occur at 100% utilization (capacity-based), as extra work cannot be processed and begins to queue.

+In the field of computing performance, profiling is typically performed by sampling the state of the system at timed intervals, and then studying the set of samples.
+Unlike the previous metrics covered, including IOPS and throughput, the use of sampling provides a coarse view of the target’s activity, depending on the rate of sampling.

 # Setting